sickozell/SickoCV/README.md

 - PING: reached LOOP END (when pingpong looping on forward playback)
 - PONG: reached LOOP START (when pingpong looping on reverse playback)

+**Reset Cursors on Load**
+Always resets Cue/Loop Start/stop to 0 and 100% when a new sample is loaded.

 **Disable NAV buttons**
 Disables panel Sample Navigation buttons to avoid utilizing mistakes.

-**Reset Cursors**
-Resets Cue/Loop Start/stop to 0 and 100%.

-**Reset Cursors on Load**
-Always resets Cue/Loop Start/stop to 0 and 100% when a new sample is loaded.
+**Store sample in Patch**
+This option allows to save the loaded samples in vcv patch file to use it on other machines or if the orginal sample files are missing.
+Please note that this could make the patch filesize very large.

 **Presets**
 There are some factory presets stored in the context menu for common using settings.